 About the Monthly Statistical Bulletin

 The Monthly Statistical Bulletin (MSB) provides key monetary and banking statistics to inform market participants, analysts and the wider public of the latest financial sector developments in Singapore.
-Click for charts showing the latest trends in monetary and financial developments.
-(351.2 KB)

 Data on exchange and interest rates, yields and prices of Singapore Government Securities (SGS) are available for download from the page.